Chelsea F.C.: Abramovich era

-Boehly era
+Clearlake era

 On 26 February 2022, during the Russo-Ukrainian War, Abramovich handed over "stewardship and care" of Chelsea to the Chelsea Charitable Foundation.
 Abramovich released an official statement on 2 March 2022 confirming that he was selling the club due to the ongoing situation in Ukraine.
 Although the UK government froze Abramovich's assets in United Kingdom on 10 March due to his "close ties with Kremlin", it was made clear that the Chelsea club would be allowed to operate in terms of activities which are football-related.
 On 12 March 2022, the Premier League disqualified Abramovich as a director of Chelsea.

 On 19 March 2022, there were five confirmed bids to acquire Chelsea; submitted to Raine Capital which was handling the sale of the club.
 Some of these were a consortium led by ex-Liverpool chairman Sir Martin Broughton, a group of investors led by the Ricketts family (among them Joe and Pete Ricketts), Swiss and American businessmen Hansjörg Wyss and Todd Boehly as well as Aethel Partners headed by Portuguese Ricardo Santos Silva and British businessman Nick Candy, supported by former Chelsea striker Gianluca Vialli.
 On 7 May, the club finally confirmed that "terms have been agreed" for a new ownership group led by Todd Boehly and Clearlake Capital.
 On 30 May, it was confirmed that the Boehly consortium had completed the purchase of the club.
 The consortium includes Wyss and Mark Walter.
-Walter and Boehly are also owners of the Los Angeles Dodgers, the Los Angeles Lakers, and the Los Angeles Sparks.
+Walter and Boehly are also owners of the Los Angeles Dodgers, the Los Angeles Lakers and the Los Angeles Sparks.
 The consortium was later known as BlueCo.
 The transaction had received all necessary approvals from the governments of the United Kingdom and, the Premier League, and other authorities.

 As of May 2022, Chelsea was ranked the eighth-most valuable club in the world according to Forbes, and eighth according to Deloitte, with an annual commercial revenue of €493.1 million.

 As of 2025, Chelsea is the tenth-most-valuable football club in the world, worth $3.25 billion, and earning $592M in revenue.
 As of 2024, it was the tenth-highest-earning football club in the world.

+In February 2026, Chelsea recorded an English record loss of £355 million for the 2024–25 season.

+On 16 September 2026, Chelsea announced that Clearlake Capital acquired the ownership interest of Todd Boehly.
+Hansjörg Wyss remained an important stakeholder and partner in the ownership group.
+As part of the transition, Clearlake also acquired Mark Walter’s ownership interest and therefore acquire full control of the Club.
+Todd Bohely stepped down as Chairman after his four-year tenure.